 Most people want to know if there are specific lifestyle changes they can make to reduce their risk of cancer coming back.

 People who have had skin cancer are at higher risk for developing another skin cancer.
-Because of this, it is important to avoid too much sun exposure (see the section, “Can basal and squamous cell skin cancers be prevented?”) and to continue to examine your skin every month for signs of possible new skin cancers.
+Because of this, it’s important to limit your exposure to UV rays (from the sun or tanning beds – see the section “Can basal and squamous cell skin cancers be prevented?”) and to continue to examine your skin every month for signs of possible new skin cancers.
 Seeing your doctor regularly for skin exams is also important.
-Skin cancers that are found early are typically much easier to treat than those discovered at a later stage.
+Skin cancers that are found early are typically much easier to treat than those found at a later stage.

-Adopting healthy behaviors such as not smoking, eating well, and maintaining a healthy weight may also help, but no one knows for sure.
+Adopting healthy behaviors such as not smoking, eating well, being active, and staying at a healthy weight may also help, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health, including lowering your risk for many other types of cancer, as well as other diseases.